OStillman/HomeAssistant-Public/docs/home-assistant/device_groups/zigbee/hue_dimmer.md

 - Darker

 ## Suggested General Configuration
 I was unhappy with how Hue tied down the dimmer switch.
-Control only a specific set of lights, no other controls.
+Only able to control only a specific set of lights, no ability to turn on *one* light, and turn *off all* lights.
 It worked, but not the best.
 So, the best way is to add it to your custom Zigbee Controller to open up (From ZHA):

 - Single, Double, Triple, Quadruple & Continous presses of each button
 - Flexibilty to control any device you wish